jforget/Astro-Sunrise/doc/astronomical-notes.md

 ## Coordinates

-The ecliptic is the plane where the Earth's orbit around the Sun is located (when using an heliocentric model) or where the Sun's orbit around the Earch is located (when using a geocentric model).
+The ecliptic is the plane where the Earth's orbit around the Sun is located (when using an heliocentric model) or where the Sun's orbit around the Earth is located (when using a geocentric model).
 We define also the equatorial plane, the plane which contains the Earth's equator.
 These two planes intersect with a 23° 26' angle.
 The intersection is a line, named _line of nodes_.